esrlabs/chipmunk/README.md

 - IPC between main process (electron) and plugin host process (node)
 - IPC between main render process (Angular) and plugin render module (Angular)

 First two has implementation of messages/events based on classes.
-It meast - each message/event is an instance of class.
+It means - each message/event is an instance of class.

 All possible messages stored in electron folder:
 ```